luxurno/boosttypers/README.md

 ### Created for BoostTypers
-Project created for parsing watchthedeer website
+Project created for parsing http://watchthedeer.com website

+### Instalation for dependencies
+composer install

 ### Download Gallery Commands
 ###### Use following command to download elements